abelgiovine20/dbproject/README.md

 To configure the backend, use docker to build the containers needed.
 Use ngrok to link the datasource to appsmith.
-I ran ./ngrok http 9000 and put the link into the appsmith datasource named Flask API
+I ran ./ngrok http 9000 and put the link into the appsmith datasource named Flask API.